GrantS2S/website/content/help/how-it-works.md

 tags: []
 ---

-## How To
+## How It Works
 There are a few core components that make up Stock2Shop.
 Here are explanations of these key concepts, so you can better understand how we make your business work better.

 Stock2Shop offers system integration between many different applications: ERP / Accounting systems (Sage, SYSPRO, iSync or SAP) and e-commerce websites ([WooCommerce](/integrations/woocommerce "woocommerce Stock2Shop integration"),